PAINTING THE PORTRAIT

 Length of Painting Process

-The size of the painting, the complexity of its content, and the availability of the subject for sittings, are variables that determine the time involved in painting a portrait.
+The size of the painting, the complexity of its content, and the subject’s availability for sittings are variables that determine the time and cost involved in painting the portrait commission.
 It usually involves one to six months.